10 Best Oils for Generators of 2023 – Reviews & Top Picks

 2. AmazonBasics AM0D533Q Full Synthetic Motor Oil – Best Value

 Generators are already expensive, but maintaining one doesn’t have to be.
 The AmazonBasics full synthetic motor oil is a great option that saves you quite a bit of money over other oils you could use in your generator.
-This oil comes in many different weights, so you’re sure to find exactly the oil you need.
+This oil comes in many weights, so you’re sure to find exactly the oil you need.

 We had just one problem with the AmazonBasics oil.
 Usually, there’s a clear stripe on the side of the bottle with graduated markings so you can see how much oil is left.
-This makes it easy to refill precisely the correct amount, but these bottles are missing that crucial piece.
+This makes it easy to refill the correct amount, but these bottles are missing that crucial piece.
 Still, the oil is great and is one of the best generator oils for the money.
 But it’s recommended that you keep another oil bottle around for precise filling!

 3. Generac 0J5140 Full Synthetic Motor Oil – Premium Choice